Ontotext-AD/graphdb-helm/README.md

 | Name | Email | Url |
 | ---- | ------ | --- |
 | Ontotext GraphDB team | <graphdb-support@ontotext.com> |  |

+## Contributing

+If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

+## License

+This code is released under the Apache 2.0 License.
+See [LICENSE](LICENSE) for more details.